bropump/Manifesto/README.md

-** If you would like to make changes to this document please make a pull request!**
+*If you would like to make changes to this document please make a pull request*

 #  What is $NEIRO bropump?